atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 * If bypass method is provided but cannot be activated by keyboard, this is also a failure of the Keyboard test (#1).
 * If bypass method is in the focus order but is not visible when it has keyboard focus, this is a failure of the Focus (visible) test (#2).
 * If there is a need for multiple bypass methods on a page, each method must describe its purpose to comply with the links requirement (#16).
 For example, a page with repetitive links should have a descritive bypass method.
 If there is also a block of repetitive content, this should have a separate descriptive bypass method.
 * This baseline test covers bypass methods that are functional with just a keyboard.
-The following WCAG Sufficient Techniques require additional assistive tools to function as bypass methods - H69: Providing heading elements at the beginning of each section of content, ARIA11: Using ARIA landmarks to identify regions of a page.
+The following WCAG Sufficient Techniques require additional assistive tools to function as bypass methods:
+    * H69: Providing heading elements at the beginning of each section of content
+    * ARIA11: Using ARIA landmarks to identify regions of a page.
 These may be included in test processes with test environments that support these techniques.